cennznet/api.js/README.md

-# `CENNZNet SDK`
+# `CENNZnet API`

-> The Cennznet JavaScript API library for browsers and Node.js.
+> The CENNZnet JavaScript library for browsers and Node.js.

 ## Get started